Why East Palo Alto

 Is East Palo Alto safe?

-Honest answer: EPA has improved a lot since the 1990s, when it carried a national crime reputation.
+Honest answer: EPA has improved significantly since the 1990s when it carried a national crime reputation.
 Current crime statistics put EPA in the median range for San Mateo County cities, comparable to parts of Redwood City and the Belle Haven section of Menlo Park.
 Lily walks every East Palo Alto property at multiple times of day and weights neighbourhood-level conditions block by block; the city-wide statistics do not capture the variance between adjacent streets.
 Pre-offer due diligence here is more granular than in lower-variance cities like Sunnyvale or San Ramon.

 Does Lily Garipova speak Russian for East Palo Alto transactions?